sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_16.md

 ### Exercise–16: Building a Basic Python Flask Web Application

 **Fundamentals of Web Requests & Form Handling (Pre-Requisite for AWS RDS Connectivity Lab)**

-> **Note:** This is a local Python Flask exercise used as a prerequisite for the AWS RDS exercise.
-No AWS services are used in this specific lab.
->
-> **Security Warning:** This app displays passwords in plain text for educational purposes only.
-In real applications, never store or display passwords—use hashing (e.g., bcrypt).
-Disable debug mode in production to avoid exposing sensitive data.

 ---

 ### 1. Objectives